Josh-CCB/rock-paper-scissors/README.md

-> Open this page at [https://josh-ccb.github.io/rock-paper-scissors/](https://josh-ccb.github.io/rock-paper-scissors/)
+> Welcome to my MicroBit RPS Project! [https://josh-ccb.github.io/rock-paper-scissors/](https://josh-ccb.github.io/rock-paper-scissors/)

-## Use as Extension
+## Instructions:

 This repository can be added as an **extension** in MakeCode.